Jayram999/Distributed_Hostel_Room_Reservation_System/README.md

-# RMI
-# Hostel Room Reservation System
+# Hostel Room Reservation System using RMI

 A distributed system is a collection of independent components located on different machines that share messages with each other in order to achieve